BrunoJuchli/StyleCop.CSharp.Async.Rules/README.md

 - **`Task DoSomethingAsync()` --> method should have `async` modifier**
  - see [Task-based Asynchronous Pattern (TAP)](https://msdn.microsoft.com/en-us/library/hh873175%28v=vs.110%29.aspx)

-## Installing
+## 1. Installation
 #### By Nuget
 If you have StyleCop integrated into your build already, just install the nuget package [StyleCop.CSharp.Async.Rules](https://www.nuget.org/packages/StyleCop.CSharp.Async.Rules/) in all projects you want to be verified.

-If you don't have installed StyleCop yet, i'd recommend installing the [StyleCop.MsBuild](https://www.nuget.org/packages/StyleCop.MSBuild/), too.
+If you don't have installed StyleCop yet, I'd recommend installing the nuget package [StyleCop.MsBuild](https://www.nuget.org/packages/StyleCop.MSBuild/).
 #### Manually
 The rules-dll (StyleCop.CSharp.Async.Rules.dll) is available on the [build server](https://ci.appveyor.com/project/BrunoJuchli/stylecop-csharp-async-rules)(see **Artifacts**).
 You can place it alongside the StyleCop.dll and StyleCop will automatically pick it up.